jsgoller1/c-programming-language/README.md

 * Ch.
 5:
   * Skipped
     * 5.6 (rewriting previously written functions but with pointers).
+    * 5.13, for now - I came up with a solution that I'm _pretty_ sure I understand, but it uses `struct`s and I want to make sure I grok them first.

 ## Special thanks
 * [Elliott Jin (@robot-dreams)](https://github.com/robot-dreams) for the many hours of help debugging and review.